One of the five paintings of Extermination of Evil portrays Sendan Kendatsuba, one of the eight guardians of Buddhist law, banishing evil.

 Another reason I reject the “there has to be badness” idea is that it is used as an excuse for evil.
 The idea that evil is necessary limits us; it causes us to accept evil as necessary.
 But death from the plague wasn’t inevitable, nor is slavery, torture, misogyny or racism.
 We make moral progress because we reject the status quo.
 So I don’t accept any evil.
 Not pain, torture, anxiety, depression, alienation, loneliness, hatred, war, death … not any of it.
 I can imagine a world without all these things.
 I can imagine a heaven on earth.

 And if we create a heaven on earth or in a simulated reality and find that we no longer appreciate the goodness, then I suppose we can add some badness to reality to help us remember how good we have it.
 Then that badness really would be good for us.
 (If goodness can’t exist without badness, then how is a supernatural heaven possible?
 Do the Gods have to give us an occasional electric shock to remind us of how good heaven is?)
-But of course all this seems silly.
-Of course we know that evil is bad; we have just come to accept it because we don’t think there’s much we can do about it.
-But to conclude, like the religious apologists do, that evil is just the privation of good (Augustine), or that this the best of all possible worlds (Leibniz), is just plain stupid.
+But of course, all this seems silly.
+Of course, we know that evil is bad; we have just come to accept it because we don’t think there’s much we can do about it.
+But to conclude, as the religious apologists do, that evil is just the privation of good (Augustine), or that this the best of all possible worlds (Leibniz), is just plain stupid.
 Pain, suffering, loneliness, death, depression and all the rest are really bad, and this is not the best of all possible worlds.

 “Some men see things as they are and ask why?
 Others dream things that never were, and ask why not?” ~ George Bernard Shaw